The Top 10 Most Expensive Hotels in Las Vegas

-However, for the big-spenders and high rollers, suites are also available for the kind of money most of us can only dream of spending on a night in a hotel – so for those interested in the most exclusive places in town, here’s our guide to the most expensive hotels in Las Vegas.
+However, for the big-spenders and high rollers, suites are also available for the kind of money most of us can only dream of spending on a night in a hotel.
+These are the private villas, sky suites, penthouses, and hotel-within-a-hotel accommodations built for celebrities, casino whales, and travelers who want the most exclusive places in town.

 10 Most Expensive Hotels in Vegas